nlfiedler/emagick.rs/README.md

 * Erlang/OTP R17 or higher
 * [Rebar3](https://github.com/erlang/rebar3) 3.0.0 or higher
-* Rust (1.3 or higher should work)
+* Rust (1.19 or higher should work)
-* Cargo
+    - This is due mostly to the use of [bindgen](https://crates.io/crates/bindgen)
-* ImageMagick 6.9
+* ImageMagick 7.0.x
-    - May not work with earlier versions.
-    - Does not compile against 7.0 due to incompatible API changes.
+    - Does _not_ work with the 6.x versions due to backward incompatible changes.
     - See the development setup docs in the `magick-rust` project.

 ## Building and Testing